Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Appendix

-As defined in Section~\ref{def:economicratio}, the \emph{economic} ratio is the \emph{ratio} of the number of working hours of an individual under our mechanism to the number of working hours under the standard five-day working week (i.e., the $(1,5,2)$ schedule), assuming that an individual works for a fixed number of hours (say, 8) on each day they are working.
+As defined in Section~\ref{def:economicratio}, the \emph{in-person work} ratio or simply the \emph{work} ratio is the \emph{ratio} of the number of (in-person) working hours of an individual under our mechanism to the number of working hours under the standard five-day working week (i.e., the $(1,5,2)$ schedule), assuming that an individual works (in-person) for a fixed number of hours (say, 8) on each day they are working.